AlonMesh/AI_Algorithms_Ex1/README.md

 Make sure to include all the algorithms (1, 2, and 3) for each query.

 ### XML File
-Create an XML file named `net.xml` to represent the Bayesian network.
-The XML structure should follow the format below:
+Create an XML file named to represent the Bayesian network.
+It is recommanded to use one of the xml files in the folder.
+However, if you want to make your network, The XML structure should follow the format below:

 ```xml
 <network>